Sunglasses Lens Tints Help

 There are 5 filter classifications for sunglasses, the number is an indicator as to how much light passes through the lens, all categories block harmful UV rays.

-Category 0 will allow 80 - 100% light transmission - used mainly for eye protection or fashion and does not significantly reduce the glare from bright sunlight.
+Category 0: 80 to 100% light transmission - clear or very light tint, used mainly for eye protection or fashion and does not significantly reduce the glare from bright sunlight.

-Category 1 will allow 43 - 80% light transmission - used mainly for eye protection or fashion and does not significantly reduce the glare from bright sunlight.
+Category 1: 43 to 80% light transmission - light tint, used mainly for eye protection or fashion and does not significantly reduce the glare from bright sunlight.

-Category 2 will allow 18 - 43% light transmission - used for average sunny weather and driving.
+Category 2: 18 to 43% light transmission - medium tint, used for average sunny weather and driving.

-Category 3 will allow 8 - 18% light transmission, used for bright sunlight, driving and general purpose wear.
+Category 3: 8 to 18% light transmission - dark tint, used for bright sunlight, driving and general purpose wear.

-Category 4 will allow 3 - 8% light transmission - only for very bright conditions and should not be worn whilst driving or operating machinery.
+Category 4: 3 to 8% light transmission - very dark tint, only for very bright conditions and should not be worn whilst driving or operating machinery.